 Word from Oxford

-Here, in a dynamic and evolving fashion, we will seek comprehensive coverage in tune with developments in the science and related disciplines.
-Leading experts will provide authoritative, vetted discussions on the wide array of topics that the encyclopedia engages (whether specialized or inter-, cross-, or trans-disciplinary) while directing readers to relevant resources, from audio-visual content and data sets to pedagogical tools, and more.
-As an axis for our understanding of, research in, and response to climate phenomena, it will help to contextualize what we know, what we don’t know, how we construct this knowledge, and what it can mean both for us and planet Earth.
+The ORE and its contents will evolve alongside new developments in the field, and at every stage, it will be strengthened by the efforts of authors, reviewers, and editors from the global scholarly community.
+As an axis for our understanding of, research in, and response to climate phenomena, it will help to contextualize what we know, what we don’t know, how we construct this knowledge, and what it can mean both for us and for planet Earth.

 Please check this site for updates and news about the project, and consider getting involved.